0xf3dz/sentiment_analysis/README.md

 ## Add API KEY
 To run the app locally from your terminal you need to set your own API key.
-In `demo.py` set api_key to your own own Anthropic API key.
+In `demo.py` set api_key to your own Anthropic API key.
 Otherwise, navigate to the website directly: https://sentimotions.streamlit.app/

 ## Usage